 The normal operating temperature of an AV receiver can vary depending on the model and make of the device.
 However, as a general rule, AV receivers should not operate above 104°F (40°C).
 Operating temperatures above this level can cause internal components to fail or even catch fire.
-To ensure that your AV receiver stays within a safe temperature range, it is essential to monitor the device’s temperature and take necessary steps to reduce heat buildup.
+To ensure that your AV receiver stays within a safe temperature range, it is essential to monitor the device’s temperature and take the necessary steps to reduce heat buildup.

 Steps to Monitor and Control AV Receiver Temperature